This article needs a technical review. How you can help.

 Instructions for Fedora 20 and 19

-First ensure that your compiler toolchain is installed.
+First ensure that your compiler toolchain and Gecko build dependencies are installed.

 # Flags set for targeting x86. export CROSS_COMPILE=1 export PKG_CONFIG_PATH=/usr/lib/pkgconfig CC="ccache gcc -m32" CXX="ccache g++ -m32" AR=ar ac_add_options --target=i686-pc-linux # Normal build flags.
 These make a debug browser build. ac_add_options --enable-application=browser mk_add_options MOZ_MAKE_FLAGS="-s -j6" mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/../ff-dbg ac_add_options --enable-debug ac_add_options --disable-optimize